 - Work or activity which causes sweaty feet

-These are just some of the common risk associated with this form of skin infection.
+These are just some of the common risks associated with this form of skin infection.
 Since this is contagious, there are many complications associated with it.
 Even, little ignorance may spread the infection to other body parts.
 Avoid scratching feet with your hands as hands can get affected most easily.
-Toenails are also infected in most cases along with groin, as in most cases fungal infection easily travels through towels and hands.
+Toenails are also infected in most cases along with the groin, as in most cases fungal infection easily travels through towels and hands.

-Athlete’s foot is caused by ?
+Athlete’s foot is caused by?

 Anyone can catch such fungus infection, it can be through direct contact, through an infected person, or even by touching things contaminated with this form of fungus.
-Always remember, the skin infection athlete’s foot is caused by several factors which help fungal infection to grow and it can be spread through both indirect and direct contact.
-It has been observed that someone with a weak immune system is generally more prone to get affected with athlete’s foot.
+Always remember, the skin infection athlete’s foot is caused by several factors which help the fungal infection to grow and it can be spread through both indirect and direct contact.
+It has been observed that someone with a weak immune system is generally more prone to get affected by an athlete’s foot.

 Athlete’s Foot Symptoms

 In most cases, the upper layer of the skin on the foot between the toes can look reddish, become itchy or one may feel a stinging or burning sensation.
 Athletes’ foot symptoms are often related to certain conditions when your foot becomes dry, red, scaly, cracking, or flaky.
 In most cases, your skin can start cracking, and there can be oozing itchiness, or swelling.
 Scaling patterns becomes prominent in the sole and the side of the foot.

 Immediate medication or consultation is very much required as little negligence can risk the infection spreading from one toe to other and even on hands and nails.
 Beware, in some rare cases this contagious disease can spread on hands, this is called Tinea manum.
 Touching the affected area and not washing hands increases the chance of this rare complicated infection.
 Washing hands with medicated soap and warm water are highly recommended.